LargeNFT/large-nft/README.md

 * A single member of the community should be able to keep things going themselves.
     * What happens to your digital collectibles if you're the last one who cares?
     * Are you able to keep them online?
+    * Are you able to rebuild the marketplace from scratch?
-    * Do you have legal rights to display them?
+    * Do you have legal rights to display the content?
     * Permissionless ownership requires permisionless rights to display content.
     * As an artist do you want the value you built to crumble because no one is there to pay hosting fees?